In normal circumstances, many people choose to meet in person with a therapist (face-to-face therapy.)

 Working remotely requires additional planning and consideration including what to do in the event of technical issues or crisis.

 We need to make sure from the outset that working remotely will be right for you; that you will feel comfortable meeting via technology in this way.
 Working remotely may not be appropriate for everyone, for example, those who are in crisis or very vulnerable when we begin to work together.

 It is useful where possible to arrange sessions for a regular day and time.

-If you would like to explore having therapy remotely, either entirely or as a back up, please get in touch so we can find out how this would work for you.
+If you would like to explore having therapy remotely, please get in touch so we can find out how this would work for you.